-Because we have limited experience, we may be unable to successfully manage planned growth
+Since entering new market segments where we have limited experience, we may be unable to successfully manage planned growth.

-We have limited experience in the commercial manufacturing and marketing arena, limited product sales and marketing experience, and limited staff and support systems, especially compared to competitors in the tire industry.
+We have limited experience in the commercial manufacturing and marketing arena, within the new market segments we have entered.
+We do not have marketing and product development resources at our disposal compared to our competitors in the tire industry.
 In order to become profitable through the commercialization of our technology and products, our products must be cost-effective, economical to produce, have the ability to be distributed on a commercial scale.
 Furthermore, if our technologies and products do not achieve, or if they are unable to maintain, market acceptance or regulatory approval, we may not be profitable.

-Our success depends, in part, on our ability to license, market and distribute our technologies and products effectively.
+Our success depends, in part, on our ability to license, market and distribute, and commercialize our technologies and products effectively.
 We have limited manufacturing, marketing and distribution capabilities.
 We may not properly ascertain or assess any and all risks inherent in the industry.
-We may not be successful in entering into new licensing or marketing arrangements, engaging independent distributors, or recruiting, training and retaining a larger internal marketing staff and sales force.
+We may not be successful in entering into new licensing or marketing arrangements.
 If we are unable to meet the challenges posed by our planned licensing, manufacturing, distribution and sales growth, our business may fail.